NickName-AM/misc_tools/README.md

-# A website with miscellaneous tools written in Django
+# A website with miscellaneous tools written in Python & Django